 Article By: Tom Ayre | Last Update: November 2020

 As part of the ongoing refurbishment/construction at the Royal Sussex Hospital in Brighton, THS Concepts were instructed to undertake the setting out works of a new helipad.
-The helipad is being built on the roof of the existing tower block in the hospital, thus allowing patients to get into the hospital much quicker.
+The helipad was formed of pre fabricated steel sections that were lifted on to the roof and then formed together, like a big Meccano set!

 Currently, helicopters have to land at a school nearby, from which it takes up to 10 minutes to drive to the hospital.
 The new helipad will have a lift going directly into the Accident and Emergency ward, saving crucial time.

 Our project scope was to set out elements for the lightweight aluminium structural frame, which will be bolted to an existing steel structure built on the roof.
 It was quite important that the holes were placed correctly as the helipad structure comes in kit form (Mecano-esque!) with minimal site alterations allowed.

 Using our Leica TS15 robotic total station, we positioned the holes for the new structure to bolt down on.
 The main problem we faced whilst on the site was access to our survey works.
 What’s more, the roof was very congested with scaffolding and an existing steel frame, so access was very tricky.